-I am a visiting assistant professor at the Department of Linguistics at the University of California at Los Angeles.
+I am a postdoctoral associate at the department of Linguistics and Philosophy at the Massachusetts Institute of Technology.
 My primary interests are in syntax and its relationship to morphology, with a secondary interest in pragmatics and semantics.
 In my PhD thesis, Im exploring the relation between syntax and morphology in various agreement processes.
 In particular, I’m developing a syntax driven approach to morphologically opaque clitics in Catalan and other Romance languages, and I’m working on subject/object asymmetries in agreement in conjunction structures in Hindi-Urdu.

 Asymmetries in Conjunct Agreement